tmlai/CMPUT410-TTHE-Group-Project/doc/reportProtocol.md

 				Customer	Product		Store	Purchases	Money Spent
 		2. Handle get-top-n-selling products request, send back output in a table format like the list of products page

+		---WEB SERVICES----
+		+ 	PHP file to handle the following ajax requests

 		CART MODEL:
 		1. Search for external store availability of a product for a quantity
 		    - return type: true/false
 		    - sending parameters: scanStoreQuantities(cid, quantity)

 		PURCHASE MODEL
 		1. Search for external store availability of a product for a